Part of your career

 Viral Growth: Where To Sell Art

 It is important that you support your art with whatever vehicle you have at present.
 Today, selling art online provides so much exposure and opportunities for artists who feel limited in the gallery systems.
 Aside from working your way to be in contact with establishments like galleries and museums, focus on beautifying your online presence too!
-The good things about this is that it’s easier, more targeted, and has a wider reach when dabbling on how to sell art.
+The good things about this are that it’s easier, more targeted, and has a wider reach when dabbling on how to sell art.
 Here are some online avenues you should focus on.

 Buyers love knowing the artist.
 Getting yourself a website is one of the ways you can grow your market organically by allowing them to peek inside your world.
 Personalise it according to your artistic style — adding a header with your name, a blog for where you can talk about your artworks and process, a portfolio gallery where you can upload your works, and a page dedicated for your artist’s bio.
 It should be brief, informative, and inviting.